lsarrazin/Akka2RaspberryPi/README.md

 # Network configuration notice
 Both client & controller communicate through messages, based on TCP.
-In this implementation, the following are assumed :
+In this implementation, the following is assumed :
 - the Raspberry Pi responds to 192.168.1.51:2553
 - the remote client responds to 192.168.1.30:2552